Core Idea

 Closing Reflection

-A mindful sceptic’s task is not to rage against this machinery but to account for it.
+A mindful sceptic accounts for this machinery.
 When everyone agrees about something, that agreement itself becomes a fact worth investigating.
 Not because consensus is always wrong, but because the process that creates consensus often has little to do with truth.

 Evidence Support